top of page

 Given in memory for his devotion, by a friend

-• Aspirationally, it's a way for us to honor our collective history and to remember those who helped shape Virginia Football.
+• Aspirationally, it's a way for us to honor our collective history and to remember those who helped shape Virginia Football through a variety of outlets.

 Tangibly, it's an avenue for alums to make financial contributions in memory of a deceased teammate, coach, manager, staff or friend of the program.